Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas/README.md

 -English Premier League Transfers Analysis 2019/2020 (D)

--Analysis of NBA players and positions of all time (D)

 -Basic Analysis of Most Expenive transfers in Football (D)

 -Analysis of Actors,their Salary and Top Movies (D)